 - The right of access – This means that all personal data is accessible and can be downloaded through the dashboard.
 To download it, navigate to Settings > General Settings and you can download your Personal Data.

-- The right of rectification – Being the website owner you can edit all their personal data like Password, First and Last Name, Address, Zip Code, Phone Number through your PushEnagge dashboard.
+- The right of rectification – Being the website owner you can edit all their personal data like Password, First and Last Name, Address, Zip Code, Phone Number through your PushEngage dashboard.
 To do so you would need to navigate to Settings > General Settings and there you get this screen Once you make the changes you can click on Update Profile.
-But in case of sensitive data like email, you can raise a ticket by sending an email at email@example.com using your registered email id and mention the changes.
+But in case of sensitive data like email, you can raise a ticket by sending an email at firstname.lastname@example.org using your registered email id and mention the changes.
 Once the ticket is raised we will make the changes accordingly and will update you.

-- The right to erasure – You can now delete your account yourself from your PushEngage Dashboard.
+- The right to erase – You can now delete your account yourself from your PushEngage Dashboard.
 To do so navigate to Settings >Privacy Settings and then click on “Delete Account”.
 Your account will then be deleted.

 - The right to data portability – We are a believer in Transparency, at PushEngage.
 We wrote an article about how to achieve full vendor portability with Web Push Notifications.
 For Push Notification to work, it needs a GCM/FCM key.
 In order for you to export your subscribers successfully, you will need to configure PushEngage (or for that matter any provider) with your own Firebase Cloud Messaging Sender Id.
 At the same time, you would also need your Safari Web Push Certificate for complete subscriber portability.
 These settings should be done while configuring your account.

 - The right to object automated profiling – We do not do any automated profiling with the data collected from website owners.